 Our first location was on Kingsway by Willingdon and Metrotown.
 I remembered building all the Ikea furniture, planning everything and making sure that it would be perfect.
 If you drove by you would see all the beds lined up parallel to each other full of ladies getting their lashes done or just sitting at the front waiting area laughing and socializing while waiting for their turn.
 This was when our team grew from 3 to 11.

 At times when it was a full house, we had to open up extra beds to accommodate clients.
 It was then, we decided to look for a second location and expand.
-My sister Jenny (our pro shop locater) came across the first location of our old spa we rented from.
+My sister Jenny (our pro shop locator) came across the first location of our old spa we rented from.
 She was telling me that I would absolutely love it because it was much bigger and had two floors with high ceilings.
 She could not have been any more right.
-I fell in love instantly, I could already imagine how our Meraki family would grow there and the endless possibilities the services we would provide to our clients.
+I fell in love instantly, I could already imagine how our Meraki family would grow there and the endless possibilities of the services we would provide to our clients.

 Once the lease was signed, we realized we have come full circle from renting a small room at that very spa to TAKING over their first location.
 We just couldn’t believe it!

 Now, I am definitely not saying this was one straight road and everything just fell into place.
-It was more like a windy one that had constant road blocks, pot holes, and no exits.
+It was more like a windy one that had constant roadblocks, potholes, and no exits.
 We battled through so much crying, life stages, and even a pandemic!
 What really got us through each stage was the support we had for another.

 We want to be your Alice.

-Co-Owner, Educator, PMU Artist
+Educator, Owner, PMU Artist